 For the safety and security of the educational environment all visitors must first stop in the front lobby at the Security Desk to sign in and scan ID.
+Visitors must wear a mask and will have their temperature checked upon entering the school facility.
 There he/she will receive a Visitor's Badge, which must be worn while in the building.
 However, Sci High reserves the legal right to limit or prohibit individuals on campus who harass, threaten, harm, or disrupt the safety and peace of the education environment.

-Visitors without an ID will not be allowed to enter the school building.
+Visitors without an ID, mask or who have a temperature of 100.4 will not be allowed to enter the school building.
 Individuals who harass, threaten, harm, or disrupt the safety and peace of the education environment will be forbidden to go into or upon the building and the land that comprises Sci High at 5625 Loyola Avenue, New Orleans, Louisiana.